Need Assistance? 01384 442752 (UK)

 Duration (approx) 100 hours

-Determine occupations and specific work tasks within occupations that suit the capabilities, motivation, and circumstances of an individual.
+This course will help you to determine the specific work tasks in different occupations and match them with the capabilities, motivation, and circumstances of an individual.

-• Anyone wishing to better understand their own potential.
+• Want to better understand their own potential.

-• People who employ, manage or supervise staff who are wanting to assign the most suitable person to each work task they are confronted with.
+• Employ, manage or supervise staff who are wanting to assign the most suitable person to each work task they are confronted with.

 It's easy to enrol...